uschpc/workshop-apptainer/README.md

 Workshop materials for *Software Containers with Apptainer*.

-Using [Apptainer](https://apptainer.org) to build and run portable, reproducible software containers for research computing tasks.
+Use Apptainer to build and run portable, reproducible software containers for research computing tasks.

 Slides: https://uschpc.github.io/workshop-apptainer